maykinmedia/objects-api/docs/api/usage.rst

 Retrieve an object
 ------------------

-Once the object is created it can always be retrieved by its url:
+Once the object is created, it can always be retrieved by its URL:

 .. code-block:: http